-It’s best to take multiple shots of one pose from slightly different angles, just remember to watch the height like we mentioned.
+It’s best to take multiple shots of one pose from slightly different angles; remember to watch the height, as we mentioned.

-You don’t want to have the “money” photo and then only realize later that it wasn’t in focus (been there done that).
+You don’t want to have the “money” photo and only realize later that it wasn’t in focus (been there, done that).

-Also, as mentioned, if you want to try including props or include glasses on and off or other items that we have discussed, try different shots with each and then the subject can pick what they like!
+Also, as mentioned, if you want to try including props, glasses on and off, or other items we have discussed, try different shots with each, and then the subject can pick what they like!

 22. Get A New Headshot At Least Once a Year